- February 17, 2024

 How to obtain a full property detail report (**includes all types of liens)

 When borrowers are going through the mortgage process, typically, lenders will order a title search or multiple to see if there are any liens/encumbrances attached to that property.
 If lenders see that a property has outstanding liens, they won’t approve the mortgage for the borrower in any scenario.
 U.S. Title Record has your back covered! our “Full Property Lien Report” includes all liens, encumbrances, and mortgages that have been recorded against the subject property including personal liens, sewer liens not included.
 The report includes a 10 – 30 year title and transfer history (depending on the county).
-Records prior to this time frame are recorded on microfilm/microfiche and can be obtained through the Full Chain of Title Report or our Abstract department.
+Records before this time frame are recorded on microfilm/microfiche and can be obtained through the Full Chain of Title Report or our Abstract department.

-NOTE: For UCC, Liens, and judgments filed against an individual or business entity that may affect the transfer and conveyance of the title, please see Full Property/Owner Lien Report.
+NOTE: For UCC, Liens, and judgments filed against an individual or business entity that may affect the transfer and conveyance of the title, please see the Full Property/Owner Lien Report.

 The report includes the following details if recorded against the subject property.